 - Again, he went on to complete his Intermediate in Pilani and topped the board examination with distinction, earning him meritorious titles and scholarships from Ghan Shayam Das ji Birla.

 - Joined the hands of Shri Nanaji Deshmukh and Shri Bhau Jugade in all the activities of RSS.
-But was not able to appear for his M.A. finals as his cousin Rama Devi fell ill and died while he was taking care of her treatment.
+But he was not able to appear for his M.A. finals as his cousin Rama Devi fell ill and died while he was taking care of her treatment.

 - All his scholarships were discontinued later.

-- Later, he also attempted a civil service examination in Dhoti and Kurta while all others were in Western outfits mocking him, but he topped the examination and left for Prayag to pursue B.T.
+- Later, he also attempted a civil service examination in Dhoti and Kurta while all others were in Western outfits, mocking him, but he topped the examination and left for Prayag to pursue B.T.
 Even from Prayag, he was in touch with RSS activities.

 - After completing his B.T., he joined RSS full-time.